Pernilla Wahlgren: Television

 Wahlgren has been a television presenter for several shows, including Scenen är din, Söndagsöppet (both on SVT), Småstjärnorna and Baby Boom (both on TV4).
 She and her brother Niclas also presented the children's show Nicke & Nilla on TV4.
 Wahlgren had a role in the 1995 series Snoken on SVT.
 She also dubbed several children's films, such as The Lego Movie (as the voice for Princess Unikitty), and voiced Misty, Melody and Delia Ketchum in several Pokémon films).
-From 2016, she has participated in the reality series Wahlgrens värld (Wahlgren's World) which is broadcast on Kanal 5 and documents her life.
+From 2016, she has participated in the reality series Wahlgrens värld (Wahlgren's World) which is broadcast on Kanal 5 and the streaming service MAX which documents her life and her extended family's lives.
 The series was continued with a third and fourth season in 2018; a fifth and sixth season were broadcast in 2019.
 In 2019, Wahlgren had a leading role as Santa's wife in Sveriges Television's Christmas calendar, Panik i tomteverkstan, opposite Per Andersson.
+Since 2021, she has been participating in Masked Singer Sverige.
+In 2023, Pernilla Wahlgren started presenting the SVT show Allsång på Skansen, replacing Sanna Nielsen.

 Personal life

-Wahlgren was born to actors Christina Schollin and Hans Wahlgren on Christmas Eve.
+Wahlgren was born to actors Christina Schollin and Hans Wahlgren on Christmas Eve, and grew up in Norra Lagnö.
 She has three brothers: actor and singer Niclas, actor Linus, and broker and firefighter Peter.
 She was married to dancer and composer Emilio Ingrosso from 1993 to 2002; they have three children—Oliver Ingrosso (born 1989), a DJ, music producer and actor; Bianca Ingrosso (born 1994), a blogger and singer; and Benjamin Ingrosso (born 1997), a singer, artist and songwriter.
 Pernilla also has a son, Theo (born 2007), with Joachim Lennholm.
 In an episode of Vem tror du att du är?
 (Who do you think You Are?) broadcast on SVT in 2011 it was revealed to Wahlgren that she was of Italian descent on her father's side of the family.
-Since 2021, Wahlgren has been a relationship with Christian Bauer.
+Since 2021, Wahlgren has been in a relationship with Christian Bauer.
+Wahlgren and Bauer married on 7 December 2023 in Lidingö.